camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 │   ├── keystore/
 │   │   └── put your SSL key store here if you want to use HTTPS │   ├── resources/
-│   │   └── put your BPMN files here
-│   └── application.yml
+│   │   └── put your BPMN files, forms and scripts here │   └── application.yml
 ├── internal/
 ├── start.bat
 └── start.sh
 ```
-Execute one of the two start scripts (start.bat for Windows, start.sh for Linux/Mac).
-After a few seconds, you will be able to access the Camunda webapps via http://localhost:8080 and the REST API via http://localhost:8080
+Execute one of the two start scripts (`start.bat` for Windows, `start.sh` for Linux/Mac).
+After a few seconds, you will be able to access the Camunda webapps via http://localhost:8080 and the REST API via http://localhost:8080/rest/

 ## Disable Webapps or REST API
 By default Camunda BPM Run launches with the webapps and REST API modules.
 If you want only one of them enabled, execute the start script with a command-line interface with a `--webapps` or `--rest` property to enable the specific module.